What information is needed to file changes of ownership?

 Supplier standard 2 requires a supplier to report to the NSC any change in information within 30 days of the change.

-Supplier numbers are associated with the TIN.
+Medicare supplier numbers are associated with the TIN.
 If the buyer chooses to purchase the assets and liabilities while retaining the TIN, the supplier file only needs to be updated.
-If there is a change in TIN, the new owner must obtain a Medicare Identification Number.
+If there is a change in TIN, the new owner must obtain a Medicare supplier number.

 Also, suppliers are required to list their National Provider Identifier (NPI) and provide a copy of the NPI notification furnished by the National Plan and Provider Enumeration System (NPPES).
 If you are unable to locate your NPI notification, you may contact the NPPES at 800-465-3203 or send an email to email@example.com.